ElementsProject/libwally-core/README.md

 version 0.60 or later.
 The script `./tools/uncrustify` will reformat all C sources in the library as needed, with the currently chosen uncrustify options.

+E.g.

+    ./tools/uncrustify src/transaction.c

 You should also make sure the existing tests pass and if possible write tests covering any new functionality, following the existing style.

+You can run the tests via:

+    make check

 ## Generating a coverage report